bacpop/beebop/README.md

 to generate them from changed local sources you can run those same scripts locally to build images.

 To target a branch of `beebop_py`, set `API_BRANCH` in `scripts/common`.

+When running locally in docker, the backend is serving from `beebop_beebop-server_1`, and the front end from the proxy container `beebop_proxy_1`.

 ## Local development